EfthymiosNtokas/MyLibsSystem/README.md

 # myLibs
-An implementation of a school library system for semester project on Databases, 6th semester ECE NTUA from Ntokas Eythymios 03120631, Platanos Charalampos 03120108 and Spyridon Galanopoulos 03120093
+An implementation of a school library system from Efthymios Ntokas, Harris Platanos, Spyrus Galanopoulos.

 ## Project Structure